cereallarceny/flipbook/README.md

 If you'd like to contribute to Flipbook, please read our [contributing guide](./CONTRIBUTING.md) to learn how to get started.

+### Releasing

+To release a new version of Flipbook, do the following:

+1. Do your work on your own branch, and open a pull request to `main` when you're ready.
+   1. On this PR, make sure you have run `pnpm changeset` to generate a new changeset.
+2. Once the PR is merged, owner(s) can run (from the `main` branch):
+   1. `pnpm release`
+   2. `git push --follow-tags`
+3. [On Github](https://github.com/cereallarceny/flipbook/releases/new), owner(s) can create a release for each package using the pushed tags

 ## License

 Flipbook is licensed under the [MIT License](./LICENSE).
 Go nuts!